Mitigating Data Injection Attacks on Federated Learning: Attacker Detection and Avoidance

 where

-where the median is a coordinatewise operation, $\Delta W_j(t)=W_j(t)-W_j(t-1)$. $\delta_u$ is a predefined threshold. \begin{lemma} Assume that the majority of agents are trustworthy.
-Furthermore, assume that data is sub-gaussian and i.i.d between agents and classes.
-There is a value $\delta_u$, $\Delta T$ for which $P_{FA}(I_k)<\frac{1}{2}<P_D(I_k)$ when detection is based on consecutive $\Delta T$ model updates. \end{lemma} The proposed detector allows for continuous operation, regardless of the convergence time of the joint model, using the insight above.
-Let $d_k$ be the outcome of implementing (\ref{localization_u}) on interval $I_k$.
-This results in a sequence of decisions $d_1,d_2,...$, ($d_i=1$ if the examined agent crosses the threshold, and $d_i=0$ otherwise).
-By the end of each segment, $K \Delta T$ the coordinating agent ignores the input of all edge agents for which
+Here, the median is a coordinatewise operation, $\Delta W_j(t):=W_j(t)-W_j(t-1)$, and $\delta_u$ is a predefined threshold.
+The following lemma characterizes the probability of accurately identifying malicious agents using the metric $\Delta U_j$ under certain assumptions. \begin{lemma} Assume that the majority of agents are trustworthy.
+Furthermore, assume that data is sub-Gaussian and i.i.d.\ between agents and classes.
+There are values $\delta_u$ and $\Delta T$ for which $P_{FA}(I_k)<\frac{1}{2}<P_D(I_k)$ when detection is based on consecutive $\Delta T$ model updates, where $P_{FA}$ denotes the probability of a false alarm and $P_D$ denotes the probability of detection. \end{lemma} The proposed detector facilitates continuous operation, unaffected by the convergence time of the joint model, drawing on the insights from the lemma.
+Let $d_k$ denote the outcome of applying (\ref{localization_u}) on interval $I_k$.
+This results in a sequence of decisions $d_1,d_2,\ldots$, where $d_i=1$ if the examined agent crosses the threshold, and $d_i=0$ otherwise.
+At the conclusion of $K \Delta T$ updates, the coordinating agent assesses each edge agent's behavior.
+If an edge agent's average decision score over these $K$ intervals, calculated as

-for the next segment $I_{K+1}$.
-However, it continues to compute the statistics \eqref{localization_u}.
+exceeds \(1/2\), the agent's input is excluded for the next segment \(I_{K+1}\).
+Nonetheless, the coordinating agent continues to compute the statistics \eqref{localization_u} during this period.
 Furthermore, if

-the agent is added back to the list of trustworthy neighbors.
-The following lemma holds: \begin{lemma} Assume we set $\Delta T$ such that for each $k$ $P_{FA}(I_k) < 1/2<P_D(I_k)$.
-Then, with probability 1 there exists a sufficiently large $k_0$ such that the presented scheme \eqref{localization_u}-\eqref{eq:insert_back} ignores all the malicious agents after time $k_0\Delta T$ and all trustworthy agent updates are used beyond this time. \end{lemma}
+the agent is added back to the list of trustworthy agents.
+The validity of this approach is encapsulated in the following lemma: \begin{lemma} Assume we set $\delta_u$, $\Delta T$ such that for each $k$, $P_{FA}(I_k) < 1/2 < P_D(I_k)$.
+Then, with probability 1, there exists a sufficiently large $k_0$ such that the presented scheme (cf.~\eqref{localization_u}--\eqref{eq:insert_back}) ignores all the malicious agents after time $k_0\Delta T$, while ensuring that updates from all trustworthy agents are incorporated beyond this time. \end{lemma}

+The proof of Lemma \ref{new_lemma_6} is based on a sequence of decisions where for each interval $I_k$ of length $\Delta T$ the detector is applied to obtain a decision $d_k$.
+Then a majority among all prior decisions is used to decide whether to disconnect the agent.
+By the assumption $P_{FA}<\frac{1}{2}<P_D$ and the Borel Cantelli lemma the proof follows.